How to Clean a Baseball Cap Without Ruining It

 Untitled design (71).png__PID:205a2825-3b84-41b9-90a0-88cdfcddf6ec

-The methods in this guide work for all baseball cap styles, including fitted hats, snapbacks, dad hats, trucker hats and other structured or unstructured has.
+This guide explains how to clean and maintain baseball caps safely, including fitted hats, snapbacks, dad hats, trucker hats, and other structured or unstructured styles.

 • Washing a Hat in the Washing Machine

-• Cleaning a Hat in the Dishwasher
+• Washing a Hat in the Dishwasher

 • Checking Your Hat’s Brim Material